 I am an Assistant Professor in the Department of Political Science at the University of Colorado Boulder.
 My research interests include international trade and finance, international organizations, and the US foreign economic policy in the Asia-Pacific region.

 My book project, Negotiating Globalization: The Political Economy of Global Sectoral Trade Agreements in Information Technology, Telecommunications, and Finance, examines the interaction of institutions and interest groups in the financial services and high-technology industries.
-I teach international political economy, international cooperation, and competition policy.

 I have lived in Seoul, Vancouver, Northern Virginia, Washington DC, New York City, Ithaca, Berkeley, Durham, and now live in Boulder.
 I love traveling, hiking, and trying local cuisine.